bee-a-better-programmer/be-a-better-programmer/confidence/exercises.md

 ## Exercises on Repl.it

-The purpose on all of them is to get the message "It workeeeeeed!" printed.
+The purpose on all of them is to get the message "It workeeeeeed!" printed and no error messages.

 * [Exercise 1](https://repl.it/@debora_duarte/confidence001)